bairblog/bairblog.github.io/_posts/2020-08-03-covid-fatality.md

 improvement, like understanding the dependency of CFR on age, sex, and race.
 (In other words, the CFR is a random quantity itself, depending on the population being sampled.)
 Distinctions between CFRs of these strata may be quite small, requiring a lot of high-quality data to analyze.
-If $p$ is extremely low, like 0.001, and we take a purely frequentist approach as in **Figure 2**, this may require collecting $N=100,000$ or $N=1,000,000$ samples *per group*.
-Perhaps there are ways to lower that number with Bayesian hierarchical modeling.
+If $p$ is extremely low, like 0.001, this may require collecting $N=100,000$ or $N=1,000,000$ samples *per group*.
+Perhaps there are ways to lower that number by pooling samples.
 Even though making correct inferences will require careful thought (as always), this data collection strategy will make it much simpler.

 I’d like to re-emphasize a point here: collecting data as above will make the naive estimator $E_{\rm naive}$ *unbiased for the sampled population*.
 But the sampled population may not be the population we care about.
-However, there is a set of statistical techniques collectively called ‘post-stratification’ that can help deal with this problem effectively — though not perfectly.
+However, there is a set of statistical techniques collectively called ‘post-stratification’ that can help deal with this problem effectively — see [Mr. P][3].

 If you read our academic article, we provide some thoughts on how to use time-series data and outside information to correct time-lags and relative reporting rates.
-Our work was very heavily based on one of [Nick Reich][3]’s papers.
+Our work was very heavily based on one of [Nick Reich][4]’s papers.
 However, as I claimed earlier, even fancy estimators cannot overcome fundamental problems with data collection.
 I’ll defer discussion of that estimator, and the results we got from it, to the article.
-It’s best parsed by experts looking for a perspective on how to perform these estimations honestly.
-I’d love to hear your thoughts.
+I’d love to hear your thoughts on it.

 CFR estimation is clearly a difficult problem — but with proper data collection and estimation guided by data scientists, I still believe that we can get a useful CFR estimate.